If you are looking for a bio and headshots for a workshop, event or publication, you can find them here.

 I left Animal Logic in 2001 and became a Senior Lecturer in Interactive Media at UNSW’s College of Fine Arts and was Head of the School of Media Arts as well as working as a freelance designer and writer.

-I write a column called Foreign Policy for Desktop and occasionally for other magazines such as IdN, Creative Review and Computer Arts.
+I used to write a column called Foreign Policy for Desktop and occasionally write for other magazines such as IdN, Creative Review and Computer Arts.
 I am the founder and Editor of The Designer’s Review of Books, which is on permanent hiatus.
 I now write a newsletter called Doctor’s Note, some of which appears on this blog.
 Including my academic papers, have written over 160 articles and chapters in total.
 If you are interested, let me know and I can send you some samples – eventually I hope to post all of my writing here.

 I won a Research Grant at UNSW to research the language of interactivity and this led to me completing my PhD at UTS with the title Developing a language of interactivity through the theory of play.
 So, officially I’m Dr. Polaine or Andy Polaine, PhD if you prefer.